Ramjet: United Kingdom

-In the late 1950s and early 1960s the UK developed several ramjet missiles.
+In the late 1950s, 1960s, and early 1970s, the UK developed several ramjet missiles.

-A project called Blue Envoy was supposed to equip the country with a long range ramjet powered air defense against bombers, but the system was eventually cancelled.

-It was replaced by a much shorter range ramjet missile system called the Bloodhound.
+The Blue Envoy project was supposed to equip the country with a long range ramjet powered air defense against bombers, but the system was cancelled.
+It was replaced by a shorter range ramjet missile system called the Bloodhound.
 The system was designed as a second line of defense in case attackers were able to bypass the fleet of defending English Electric Lightning fighters.

 In the 1960s the Royal Navy developed and deployed a ramjet powered surface to air missile for ships called the Sea Dart.
 It had a range of 40–80 mi and a speed of Mach 3.
 It was used successfully in combat against multiple types of aircraft during the Falklands War.